 Unlike the vertical cracks that in most of the time do not cause any serious problems, the horizontal foundation cracks might be a sign of a more serious issue.
 When the water presses your foundation walls from the outside, those cracks might appear.
 Typically, this is not something that happens often, as most of the basements are protected from water pressure.
 However, severe rains or flooding might cause this problem.

-Luckily, most of the foundation crack issues can be addressed easily if addressed promptly.
-This is why it is important to have the basement check regularly and contact your contractor immediately if you see a problem.
+Luckily, most of the foundation crack issues can be addressed easily if done so promptly.
+This is why it is important to have the basement checked regularly and to contact your contractor immediately if you see a problem.

 DIY With Foundation Crack Repair Kit